Dog Attacks Still Major Risk for Both Postal Employees and Children?

-Attacks against mail delivery people in Los Angeles have seen their fair share of media coverage in the past.
-Most of us have seen the mostly white postal truck with their right-hand steering wheels parked along residential streets.
-Postal workers pull over, grab their mailbag, and start walking the shoulder of the roads and walking paths at a brisk pace.
-And this has been their job for ages, since the inception of the Pony Express.
+Attacks against mail delivery people in Los Angeles have seen their fair share of media coverage.
+Most of us have seen the mostly white postal truck with its right-hand steering wheels parked along residential streets.
+Postal workers pull over, grab their mailbags, and start walking the shoulder of the roads and paths at a brisk pace.
+And this has been their job for ages since the inception of the Pony Express.

-But occasionally, Rover, or Fido and a pack of dogs get loose from a neighbors yard.
-Female dogs in heat can especially make male dogs jump fences, and dig holes to get a chance at mating.
+But occasionally, Rover, Fido, and a pack of dogs get loose from a neighbor’s yard.
+Female dogs in heat can especially make male dogs jump fences and dig holes to get a chance at mating.
 And when something like that happens, uniformed postal workers are rarely not perceived as a threat to dogs.
-After all, canines, being the ancestors of wolves, are territorial by nature.
+After all, being the ancestors of wolves, canines are territorial by nature.

-How USPS Campaigns Like “Be Alert: Prevent the BITE” Can Are Helping Reduce Dog Attacks Against Postal Delivery People.
+How U.S.P.S.
+Campaigns Like “Be Alert: Prevent the BITE” Can Helping Reduce Dog Attacks Against Postal Delivery People

 What Do the 2020 U.S. Postal Service Dog Attack National Rankings Say?

-"Even during these difficult times, it's important for our customers to understand that letter carriers are still coming to homes daily and need to deliver mail safely," said USPS Safety Awareness Program Manager Chris Johnson.
-"We are confident we can keep moving the trends of attacks downward, and ramping up overall awareness for everyone is the best way to do that."
-(Source).
+“Even during these difficult times, it’s important for our customers to understand that letter carriers are still coming to homes daily and need to deliver mail safely,” said USPS Safety Awareness Program Manager Chris Johnson.
+“We are confident we can keep moving the trends of attacks downward, and ramping up overall awareness for everyone is the best way to do that.”
+(Chris Johnson USPS)

 Tips and Technology for Letter Carriers to Stay Safe.